-Hormonal birth control has two types, combination and progestin-only.
-The first type includes transdermal patch, vaginal ring, and pills.
+Hormonal birth control has two types: combination and progestin-only.
+The first type includes a transdermal patch, vaginal ring, and pills.
 All three have both progestin and estrogen.
 The latter type includes shots, IUDs, mini-pills, and implants.

 Free doctor chat:

-There are people who have hormonal acne so having a regular cycle and steady dose of hormones have a positive effect on them.
+Some people have hormonal acne, so having a regular cycle and a steady dose of hormones have a positive effect on them.
 For some, breakouts become worse before they start to get better.
-It is therefore suggested to wait for around 6 months before concluding if your hormonal birth control improved the clarity of your skin.
+It is therefore suggested to wait for around six months before concluding if your hormonal birth control improved the clarity of your skin.

-Some women get to experience temporary weight gains because of the amount of estrogen in the pills but it could also be caused by some progestin-only options.
-There is a lower amount of estrogen in pills that are still effective so that’s what is recommended for those who experience weight gain.
+Some women get to experience temporary weight gains because of the amount of estrogen in the pills, but some progestin-only options could also cause it.
+There is a lower amount of estrogen in pills that are still effective, so that’s what is recommended for those who experience weight gain.
 Less estrogen leads to less weight gain.

 Introducing hormones into anyone’s body via birth control can cause mood changes.
-So if you experience this, or suddenly have harming thoughts, having difficulty functioning properly at work, or your relationships are affected too, consult your doctor.
+So if you experience this, or suddenly have harmful thoughts, have difficulty functioning properly at work, or your relationships are affected too, consult your doctor.
 Pay particular attention if the mentioned symptoms are being experienced for longer than a month.

 Just For You . . .

-Dysmenorrhea or more commonly known as period pain can be helped by hormonal birth control because it’s associated with shorter and less painful periods.
-So for women who suffer from this monthly, such side effect can be heavenly.
+Dysmenorrhea or more commonly known as period pain, can be helped by hormonal birth control because it’s associated with shorter and less painful periods.
+So, for women who suffer from this monthly, such side effects can be heavenly.

-Regular ovarian cysts could cause abdominal pains and taking your birth control can decrease the hormonal fluctuations that usually contribute to the development of the cysts.
-A reduced risk of cancer can also be a positive effect.
+Regular ovarian cysts could cause abdominal pains, and taking birth control can decrease the hormonal fluctuations that usually contribute to the development of the cysts.
+Reduced risk of cancer can also have a positive effect.

 Be on the lookout for heart attack symptoms such as chest pains, back pains, shoulder pains, arm or neck pains, and signs of stroke like numbness or weakness in specific body parts such as your face, arms, or legs.
-A sudden severe headache or confusion could also be signs.
+A sudden severe headache or confusion could also be a sign.